 YCS Energy Goals:

-- To champion the transition from imported fossil fuels to sustainable energy, including low-impact hydroelectricity, wind, solar, biomass and geothermal energy, through education and advocacy (such as our Hydro Alternatives Workshop).
+- To champion the transition from imported fossil fuels to sustainable energy, including low-impact hydroelectricity, wind, solar, biomass and geothermal energy, through education, advocacy, and direct action.

 YCS believes that the Yukon must replace imported fossil fuels with local, low-impact renewable energy sources for thriving, resilient communities.

-Transportation is the Yukon's most energy-intensive sector.
-Space heating is the Yukon’s second most energy-intensive sector.
-Learn more about solutions to reduce fossil fuel consumption in both.
+Transportation accounts for most of Yukon's greenhouse gas emissions (62%), and space heating is the Yukon’s second largerst source (18%).
+Learn more about solutions to reduce fossil fuel consumption from both sources.